-After downloading the 1Password desktop app, users are given the option to import passwords from their previous password manager — this process is super simple if you’re importing from another password manager like Dashlane or LastPass, or built-in password systems from Chrome, Firefox, or iCloud Keychain.
+After downloading the 1Password desktop app, you’re given the option to import passwords from your previous password manager — this process is super simple if you’re importing from another password manager like Dashlane or LastPass, or built-in password systems like Chrome, Firefox, or iCloud Keychain.

 For my testing, I imported a CSV file with my passwords from a less popular password manager, which is usually a major headache.
 However, 1Password offered me an intuitive menu with adjustable labels to ensure that I was importing my CSV file properly.

-However, once I had been using the desktop app for a few minutes, I found it easy to navigate and edit all of my vault entries.
+After using the desktop app for a few minutes, I found it simple to navigate and edit all of my vault entries.
 Once you have 1Password up and running, it’s extremely easy to use — 1Password’s logo pops up in any blank login field and offers a suggestion to auto-fill with one click.
 For new logins, 1Password also automatically suggests secure passwords.
-I only had a few experiences with 1Password failing to detect or fill a saved login.

 LastPass: Ease of Use

 In my testing, LastPass was incredibly easy to use.
-I especially appreciated the in-app tutorials offered by LastPass — while 1Password offers a single note with a little bit of text and links to other resources, LastPass offers clear, instructive drop-down menus at every step of the process to ensure that new users can find their way around the app.
+I especially appreciated the in-app tutorials offered by LastPass — while 1Password offers a ton of online tutorials, LastPass offers clear, instructive drop-down menus that are embedded in its interface to ensure that new users can find their way around the app.